Eurofighter Typhoon variants: Tranche 1

-Air-to-air and air-to-ground capabilities, Final Operational Capability (FOC) standard.
+Air-to-air and air-to-ground capabilities, Full Operational Capability (FOC) standard.
 All Tranche 1 aircraft are being upgraded to Block 5 capability through the Retrofit 2 (R2) programme.
+Under the R2 upgrade, the aircraft are receiving structural upgrades (notably in the fin-tip area), a revised fuel system with enhanced transfer rates, new software and precision air-to-ground capability.